2017 Graduate Education | International Affairs

 The school’s campus in Washington, D.C., provides an exciting backdrop for the study of international relations as important global issues are debated and resolved.
 SAIS Europe is based in Bologna, Italy, and has used its strategic position in the heart of Europe to train leaders in international affairs for more than 60 years.
 The school’s campus in China—the Hopkins-Nanjing Center (HNC)—is a bicultural, bilingual educational collaboration between Johns Hopkins University and Nanjing University.
 Founded in 1986, the HNC is the longest-running academic partnership between the United States and China and the only graduate program of its kind in which students study international relations in their target language of Chinese or English.

-Our customizable degree programs are rooted in international economics and provide the flexibility to tailor coursework to focus on the issues that matter most to students.“Whether students are interested in impact investing in Africa, European financial markets, trade and development in Latin America, climate change in Southeast Asia, or security studies in the Middle East, they can study with purpose at Johns Hopkins SAIS to make a positive global impact,” says Sidney Jackson, director of global enrollment and recruitment.
-Furthermore, the school’s expert faculty members are recognized around the world for their scholarship, research, and quality of teaching across several degree programs:
+“Whether students want to focus on the reversal of long-standing alliances in Europe, the way terrorism affects security and the regional military balance in the Middle East, or nuclear nonproliferation in East Asia, they can study with purpose at Johns Hopkins SAIS to make a positive global impact,” says Sidney Jackson, assistant dean of global enrollment and recruitment.
+The school’s expert faculty members are recognized around the world for their scholarship, research, and quality of teaching across several degree programs:

 - Association of Professional Schools of International Affairs (APSIA)